tushargoel86/playing-with-microservices-using-crypto/README.md

 # playing-with-microservices-using-crypto
-In this i am trying perform crypto operation using microservices
+In this i am trying to perform crypto operations using microservices

 # Description:

-In this project we will going to perform crypto operation request using our crypto microservices.
+In this project we will going to perform crypto operation using our crypto microservices.
 We will going to use following things:

 1) API Gateway (Zuul)         :   Gateway for all the services.
 All request must come here